-The global economic upswing appears set to last a couple of years, driven by a record level of monetary and fiscal stimulus as well as a vaccine-driven reopening.
+The global economic upswing is well underway, driven by a record level of monetary and fiscal stimulus as well as a vaccine-driven reopening.
 However, there are two key risks.

 The first is that the supply side of the economy takes much longer to recover than the demand side, leading to inflationary pressures that are larger or more persistent than expected.
 While we and most central banks expect inflationary pressures to be transitory, a surprise here may force central banks to tighten policy faster than expected, perhaps materially so.
 The second is a covid-19 mutation that requires replacement vaccines to be developed and distributed, a process that could take three to six months.